any-docs/css/content/guides/media_queries/testing/index.md

 ## Receiving query notifications

 If you need to be aware of changes to the evaluated result of the query on an ongoing basis, it's more efficient to register a [listener](/en-US/docs/Web/API/EventTarget/addEventListener) than to poll the query's result.
-To do this, call the {{domxref("EventTarget.addEventListener", "addEventListener()")}} method on the {{domxref("MediaQueryList")}} object, with a callback function to invoke when the media query status changes (e.g., the media query test goes from `true` to `false`):
+To do this, call the `addEventListener()` method on the `MediaQueryList` object, with a callback function to invoke when the media query status changes (e.g., the media query test goes from `true` to `false`):

 ```js
 // Create the query list.